eladsez/Weighted-directed-graphs/README.md

 We've implemented the algorithm in the following way:
   1. loop through all of the nodes in the graph.
   2. for each node check with `shortestPathDist` what is the **longest** path
   3. return the node with the shortest one.

+* `tsp` - return the shrotest path between a list of nodes.
+Approach: we are usuing greedy algorithm, in order to get an acceptble path at reasonble time.
+We've implemented the algorithm in the following way:
+  1.

 ## Structure: